 - Curbstomp Battle: While Marcille manages to hit back (much to the Magician's own surprise) the party is still hopelessly outmatched.

 - The Dark Arts: The Blood Magic mentioned above is this.
-Its also far more powerful than anything else seen so far, granting her a very tight hold on the dungeon monsters and structure as well as large, sheer firepower that is difficult to fight off.
-Marcille has access to the same type of magic which gives the party the ability to actually fend off her attacks.
+Its also far more powerful than anything else seen so far, granting him a very tight hold on the dungeon monsters and structure as well as large, sheer firepower that is difficult to fight off.
+Marcille has access to the same type of magic which gives the party the ability to actually fend off his attacks.
 However, the difference in experience and ability is staggering, with the Magician completely outmatching Marcille by a landslide, with advantage just barely allowing Team Touden to survive a short encounter.
 Better than nothing though.

 - Evil Sorcerer: Serves as the Big Bad of the manga.

-- I Reject Your Reality: When Misurn tells her in a cold matter-of-fact tone that the Golden Kingdom is truly finished and King Delgal is Dead All Along, the Lunatic Magician goes into a violent state of denial, complete with a Madness Mantra of "It's a lie.
+- I Reject Your Reality: When Mithrun tells him in a cold matter-of-fact tone that the Golden Kingdom is truly finished and King Delgal is Dead All Along, the Lunatic Magician goes into a violent state of denial, complete with a Madness Mantra of "It's a lie.
 It's a lie!
 IT'S A LIIIEEE!!!".
 It is likely that the Lunatic Magician will suffer a full-blown Villainous Breakdown when, or if, faced with irrefutable evidence of King Delgal's wish to die.

-- Knight Templar: Very big on burning whom she considers usurpers and outsiders.
+- Knight Templar: Very big on burning whom he considers usurpers and outsiders.
 That is, anyone who dares stepping into the dungeon or touching anything left in it.
 Indeed, the Magician isn't quite right in the head.

-- The Lost Lenore: Platonic version: She's desperately searching for the king of the Golden Kingdom... who we saw crawling up to the surface and promptly crumbling into dust.
+- The Lost Lenore: Platonic version: He's desperately searching for the king of the Golden Kingdom... who we saw crawling up to the surface and promptly crumbling into dust.
 On the first page of the series.

 - Mood-Swinger: Turns from dropping Laios and company into a The Walls Are Closing In style trap to cheerfully reassuring the spirits of the long-dead royal family in an instant.

-- Poisonous Friend: She has created a Small, Secluded World within the dungeon where she keeps the survivors of the Golden Kingdom, including what remains of its royal family.
+- Poisonous Friend: He has created a Small, Secluded World within the dungeon where he keeps the survivors of the Golden Kingdom, including what remains of its royal family.
 The survivors are essentially immortal as long as they remain inside this paradise.
 Over the next thousand years, the survivors fall victim to extreme boredom, despair and loss of taste, resulting in them considering their immortality to be a curse.
 Unfortunately for them, the Magician is unconcerned with their feelings on the matter and determined only to preserve the Golden Kingdom by any means necessary, even if it means hurting the Kingdom's subjects.
 The dungeon has also resulted in the deaths of countless adventurers, which the Kingdom survivors do not approve of.

-- Reality Warper: She has complete control over the dungeon environment of the former Golden Kingdom, being able to alter its layout at will, repair any damage to it, control all the non-sentient monsters within and be aware of almost everything that happens within its confines.
+- Reality Warper: He has complete control over the dungeon environment of the former Golden Kingdom, being able to alter its layout at will, repair any damage to it, control all the non-sentient monsters within and be aware of almost everything that happens within its confines.
 The Lunatic Magician has also cursed the entire dungeon with a twisted form of immortality so that spirits remained confined within.
 While this has enabled the resurrection of adventurers who die within the dungeon, it has also resulted in countless spirits unable to move on to the afterlife.
 The Magician also succeeded in creating a Small, Secluded World within the dungeon where the survivors of the Golden Kingdom live to this day, if unwillingly.

 - Red Baron: The Lunatic Magician.